Wastewater systems

 Water resource recovery facilities give new life to wastewater through recycling, reusing by-products or generating some of the energy the facilities need to do their job.
 We're committed to reducing the environmental impact of what we do to help mitigate climate change.

 We're building new facilities as our population grows.
-Get project updates at Sydney Water Talk.
+Learn more about projects in your area.

 Sewer mining